Tunnel of Love (railway)

 The Tunnel of Love (Тунель Кохання) is a section of industrial railway located near Klevan, Rivne Oblast, Ukraine, that links it with Orzhiv.
 It is a railway surrounded by green arches and is three to five kilometers in length.
-It is known for being a favorite place for couples to take walks since trains pass thrice a day.
+It is known for being a favorite place for couples to take walks since trains pass only three times a day.

 Route

 The line starts at Klevan station, on the Kovel-Rivne line, and reaches a fibreboard factory in the northern area of Orzhiv, also served by a station on the main line.
 The whole line is about 6.4 km long., and about 4.9 km is covered by forest, within which this tunnel stretches anywhere from 3 to 4.9 km, depending on how individuals measure it.